edgedb/rfcs/text/1004-transactions-api.rst

 1. Resilient against network errors and server failover (i.e. when server changes IP address) both within a single transactions and for non-transactional queries.
-2. Retries transactions in a number of postgres conditions such as deadlock and concurrent update error.
+2. Retries transactions in a number of error conditions such as deadlock and concurrent update error.
 3. Provides uniform access to the underlying querying API from pool, connection and transaction objects.